Issues & Insights

 (Read more here.)

-Issues & Insights was founded by seasoned journalists of the IBD Editorials page.
+Issues & Insights was founded by seasoned journalists from the IBD Editorials page.
 Our mission is to provide timely, fact-based reporting and deeply informed analysis on the news of the day -- without fear or favor.

-We’re doing this on a voluntary basis because we believe in a free press, and because we aren't afraid to tell the truth, even if it means being targeted by the left.
-Revenue from ads on the site help, but your support will truly make a difference in keeping our mission going.
-If you like what you see, feel free to visit our Donations Page by clicking here.
-And be sure to tell your friends!
+We’re doing this on a voluntary basis because we believe in a free press and because we aren't afraid to tell the truth, even if it means being targeted by the left.

 John Merline

 Veteran journalist John Merline was Deputy Editor of Commentary and Opinion at Investor's Business Daily.
-Before IBD, he launched and edited the Opinion section of AOL News, and was a member of the editorial board of USA Today, where he continues to be a regular contributor.
+Before IBD, he launched and edited the Opinion section of AOL News, and was a member of the editorial board of USA Today.
 He’s been published in the Washington Post, National Review, Detroit News, Cleveland Plain Dealer, Forbes, and numerous other publications.
-He is regular commentator on the One America News Network and on local talk radio.
 He got his start in journalism under the tutelage of M. Stanton Evans.

 1 comment